mufri/AuthenticatorPlus-Translate/README.md

  6. When the translation is published, I'll add your name to the About activity... it's my way of saying thanks! :)

- Credits : thanks to [alexjlockwood](https://github.com/alexjlockwood/android-2048-strings)for github translatin repo idea and base template.
+ Credits : thanks to [alexjlockwood](https://github.com/alexjlockwood/android-2048-strings) for github translation repo idea and base template.